 How to Caption

-- Within 3 days of receiving notification from DRP, the course instructor will contact T&LI to coordinate the caption process.
+- Within 3 days of receiving notification from DASS, the course instructor will contact T&LI to coordinate the caption process.

 - The T&LI accessibility specialist will schedule a consultation with the course instructor to provide an overview of CI's captioning plan and coordinate Phase 1 and Phase 2 of the captioning process.